-As an essential part of the culture of France, gastronomy will feature pride of place aboard the new ship.
+As an essential part of the culture of France, gastronomy features pride of place aboard the new ship.
 Through its 2 restaurants, Le Laperouse invites guests on a journey to epicureanism.

 Follows the complete list of Le Laperouse restaurants and food bars.

 - The first dining area, situated on Deck 3, offers a relaxed atmosphere and is able to seat 70.
-The restaurant will serve grilled meats, along with various salads and desserts.
+The restaurant serves grilled meats, along with various salads and desserts.

 Entertainment options - Fun & Sport

-The exterior of the newest Ponant ships will be created by Sterling Design International, with interiors designed by Jean-Philippe Nuel, who plans to give natural "ethnic chic" looks to the newbuilds inspired by earthy materials.
-Among new features, the 131-meter long ships, all of which are ice-class-certified, will feature a retractable marina.
+The exterior of the newest Ponant ships is created by Sterling Design International, with interiors designed by Jean-Philippe Nuel, who plans to give natural "ethnic chic" looks to the newbuilds inspired by earthy materials.
+Among new features, the 131-meter long ships, all of which are ice-class-certified, feature a retractable marina.